 For example, La Cera Beach is right next to Papagayo Beach and grants you beautiful views of Isla de Lobos and Fuerteventura.
 I also recommend visiting Playa Mujeres, a 0.2-mile-long beach with golden sand.
 If you’re interested in nudist beaches in Lanzarote, Caletón de San Marcial and Playa del Pozo are two of the best.

-For something extra exciting, discover the spectacular marine life and habitats of these beaches on this tour, which includes a kayaking and snorkeling adventure.
+For something extra exciting, discover the spectacular marine life and habitats of these beaches on this tour, which is one of the best tours in Lanzarote and includes a kayaking and snorkeling adventure.
 Another activity you can do here is this catamaran cruise, which departs from different parts of the island and includes lunch, an open bar, and the opportunity to participate in watersports.

 2. Las Conchas Beach, the best beach in Lanzarote (La Graciosa)